Speed Hound Recovery Boots Review vs Normatec Compression Boots

 - Optional travel case. $150 for a hard-shell case.

 - 2-year warranty for the Gen 2 Pulse.
-1-year warranty for the 2015-2017 Gen 1 Pulse.

-- $1295 direct from Normatec or save $75 by using your Amazon Prime Visa (5% cash back) to purchase via Amazon Prime.
+- $1295 direct from Hyperice Normatec or save $75 by using your Amazon Prime Visa (5% cash back) to purchase via Amazon Prime.

 Final thoughts